JCall-Engineer/blog/src/writeups/how-this-works.md

 The real cost wasn't money or even time --- it was the mental energy spent making decisions that would compound into either future pain or future ease.
 I chose ease, even if it took longer to get there.

 ## Should You Do This?

+Probably not.

+I've thought about packaging this as a deliverable for others who want to replicate my pipeline.
+It's not there yet.
+While many pieces were built to be agnostic, so much remains tailor-made to how I think and operate that I don't think others *should* replicate it.
+How often do you come across a blog where version history and revision are central to the philosophy?

+To adapt my approach, you'd need to be comfortable with:

+- Git
+- Linux terminals and SSH
+- HTML composition
+- CSS
+- JavaScript, Node.js, and Express

+This isn't a WordPress replacement --- at least not yet.
+Could there be a future with general site development using Markdown, WYSIWYG editors, and a web-based control panel?
+Maybe... if I --- or someone else --- finds the time, energy, and motivation.
+But web development isn't my passion.
+I'm an electrical engineer who likes getting into a system's internals, not the user layer.

+That said, I'm proud of what I built.
+It enables fearless revision, transparency, and composition with components that are independently tested, versioned, and swappable.
+It's overengineered in all the right places and just simple enough where it matters.

+If you're still interested despite my warnings, watch my GitHub.
+Maybe one day it'll be ready for others.
+Until then, it remains a deeply personal tool, built for how I think and work.